Visyond/website-hugo/site/content/landings/sharing.md

 featuresTitle: How Visyond improves the way you share and collaborate on spreadsheets
 features:
   - descr: >-
+      Have full and granular control over who can view and edit your spreadsheets.
+Restrict permissions to just certain cells, worksheets, or linked reports, no one can share your spreadsheet without your explicit approval.
+    featureImg: /img/illusrtation 4-2.png
+    title: 'Manage access to your spreadsheet, down to the cell level'
+  - descr: >-
       In Visyond each cell stores multiple inputs from different people.
 No need to duplicate files when sharing, and spend hours comparing different versions or tracking down changes.
 Finally, a single source of truth.